 This sculpture has a fantastic scaly surface texture, a variation on Edronce’s trademark style of geometric patterning.

-The njuzu (water spirit) is part of Shona mythology.
-They live in deep lakes and rivers, and may lure the unwary person into the water.
-Those who return from this experience are more likely to become shamen, as they have travelled between the physical and spiritual worlds.
+The njuzu [water spirit] is an important part of Shona mythology.
+They are supposed to live in deep lakes and rivers, and may lure the unwary person into the water.
+Those who return from this experience are likely to become a n’anga [witch doctor], as they have travelled between the physical and spiritual worlds.